 The incredibly costly drive does shave a significant portion of travel time off the trip for drivers headed west.

 The state is continuing to work on the road, including reducing noise and improving drainage to deal with persistent flooding in the area.
+If you’re frequenting the area, make sure to switch insurance providers to one that will cover flood damage.

 2. Prospect Mountain Veterans Memorial Highway